top of page

 JOSH RAWLINSON - Guide

 A few years ago Josh joined the guide team, and brought his professional skills to enhance Australian Buffalo Hunters.
 He has hunted Australia and New Zealand, with a passion for tough hunts, mountain hunts, deer hunting and all types of fishing.
 A young gentleman who looks after his fellow hunters, and has added a lot to our Expeditions and Safaris.
-He prefers a 416 which has proven adequate to stop huge Buffalo, Banteng and follow up on dangerous game.
-He enjoys practice and deer hunting trips with some of the other guides and mates outside of the mid year Buffalo hunt season.
+He prefers a 416 which has proven adequate to stop huge Buffalo, Banteng, and precise longer follow up shots on dangerous game.
+He enjoys hunting trips and fishing with some of the other guides and mates outside of the mid year Buffalo hunt season.

 -------------------------------------